Graygzou/graygzou-personal-blog/content/en/_index.md

 ---
-title: "Graygzou Blog"
+title: "Welcome"
 type: Posts
 description: "No description needed ?"
 ---

-# Welcome
+The purpose of this blog is to share my knownledge but also share my struggle as I go throught differents topics in my computer science engineer's life.

-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
+Topics are "vaste" and broad.
+My focus will vary depends on my current side projects.
+And those can shift pretty quickly..

-To begin with, choose the sections you wish to explore:
+Feel free to reach me on usual social networks.